Our popular competition is back for year number 3!

 Does our school or CTE program have to be a Rubin customer to participate?

 No, any school or CTE program can participate in the contest.
-The Rubin team has taken activities (ex: How to do an elevator pitch) from our popular Emerge curriculum and made the resources available for all students to complete.
+The Rubin team has taken activities from our employability skills products and made them available for all students to complete.

 What grade levels can participate in the contest?